EndingCredits/json2vec/README.md

 print(model(some_json))
 ```

-HOne thing to be aware of is that json2vec dynamically instantiates parameters when new data paths are encountered.
+One thing to be aware of is that json2vec dynamically instantiates parameters when new data paths are encountered.
 Hence, care should be taken to ensure all parameters are added to the in-built pytorch optimisers.
 In practice, one can usually get around this by constructing the optimiser after the initial test of the model, as all relevant data will have been seen by the network.

 To tailor the architecture to a given dataset, `json2vec_v2.py` can be used.
 It allows setting of path-specific function overrides, so you can set different functions for different parts of the data.
 Paths are given in JSONPath style format, e.g.